 Each team shall be granted two time outs per game and will be permitted to use them at any point during regulation time, subject to the following:

-An Instant Replay review must be initiated by the Head Coach by throwing a challenge flag prior to the next legal snap.
+A Replay Review must be initiated by the Head Coach by throwing a challenge flag prior to the next legal snap.
 It is the responsibility of the coach to get the attention of the nearest official and to throw his challenge flag.

-If the challenge is unsuccessful prior to the 3 minute warning being given in the 4th quarter, the team will lose a time-out.
+If the challenge is unsuccessful, the team will lose a time-out.

-See Rule 10, Instant Replay for details on this rule.
+See Rule 10, Replay for complete details on this rule.

 The ball shall be considered in play until an official stops the game by sounding the whistle.